serialscriptr/ImmyBotApiWrapper/README.md

 I learn about the ImmyBot API through trial and error.

 # Endpoint Documentation
-To assist others who just want some documentation on the API as there is no official documentation (yet) I have started to document endpoints I am aware of [here](https://github.com/serialscriptr/ImmyBotApiWrapper/blob/main/ENDPOINTS.md)
+To assist others who just want some documentation on the API as there is no official documentation (yet) I have started to document endpoints that I know of [here](https://github.com/serialscriptr/ImmyBotApiWrapper/tree/main/Endpoint%20Documentation/GET)
-More thorough documentation on each endpoint, which includes parameters and example output, has been started [here](https://github.com/serialscriptr/ImmyBotApiWrapper/tree/main/Endpoint%20Documentation)

 # Running the module
 For a quick way to load the module's functions into memory run the following